3.5 miles, 800′ gain, easy intermediate

 Nearly the entire trail is an incline.
 Fit beginners can complete this hike, but it will certainly get their blood pumping.

 The hike covers a portion of an old stagecoach road that linked LA with San Francisco in the 1860s.
-You can see holes that were drilled into the rock for chains to help the stagecoaches up the steeper sections, during which passengers had to get out of the vehicle.
+You can see holes that, according to others, were drilled into the rock for chains to help the stagecoaches up the steeper sections, during which passengers had to get out of the vehicle.

 We will begin near the intersection of Andora and Valley Circle.
 We’ll proceed up a rocky trail past a plaque erected in 1939 to commemorate the old stagecoach route, then we’ll proceed to the top of the pass for a great view overlooking the valley.

 There are a variety of ways of getting to the same place and there are many different ways of returning.
 Please follow the host to take the chosen route.
 The return route may be slightly different than the way up through a parallel path.